andrecavalcantebr/cplus/README.md

 # Cplus

 Cplus is an experiment over C language.
-We fall back 30 years and we reedit C with Class.
+We go back 40 years and we reedit C with Class.

 The idea is put OOP syntax directly over standard C23.
 And... just it.
 Nothing of templates or other "complex stuff" find in C++ and other languages.